The Hub (Gainesville, Florida)

 The Hub is a historic building on the University of Florida campus in Gainesville, Florida in the United States.
 It is located on Stadium Road between Buckman Drive and Fletcher Drive.

 On June 24, 2008, it was added to the National Register of Historic Places.

 History

 Early history

-The Hub was built in 1949-1950 after being designed by Andrew Ferendino of the Miami architectural firm of Russell T. Pancoast and Associates, as directed by Florida Board of Control architect Guy Fulton and UF's consulting architect Jefferson Hamilton.
+The Hub was built in 1949-1950 after being designed by Andrew Ferendino of the Miami architectural firm of Russell Pancoast and Associates, as directed by Florida Board of Control architect Guy Fulton and UF's consulting architect Jefferson Hamilton.
 It was UF's first departure from the Collegiate Gothic architectural style that had prevailed on the campus since the first buildings, Buckman and Thomas, were built in 1905.

 During its design phase, the Hub was briefly known as the Student Services Center.
 Around the time of its grand opening, it was renamed the Hub by students after a campus-wide contest.